g0v-it/data-budget/README.md

 A simple smart data management platform to feed http://budget.g0v.it/ web application and similar apps.

-This project aims to create a general smart data management platform to feed a budget visualization application based on W3C semantic web standards.
+This project aims to create a general smart data management platform to feed a budget visualization application based on W3C Semantic Web standards.

 **Try it now:**